 All applications are first screened for fulfilling the following eligibility criteria:

-- Meeting of the application deadline
+Meeting of the application deadline.

-Completeness of the application
+Completeness of the application.

-- English language proficiency
+English language proficiency.

 Bachelor degree (at least projected completion before starting the LCT Program) or equivalent in the area of (Computational) Linguistics, Language Technology, Cognitive Sciences, Computer Science, Mathematics, Artificial Intelligence, or other relevant disciplines, subject to the consent of and the approval by the consortium's admission committee.

 All applications that meet the eligibility criteria are then assessed against the following selection criteria:

-- Results in areas relevant for LCT, namely Computer Science and a proven interest in Language Technology (incl. a strong background in formal linguistics);
+Results in areas relevant for LCT, namely Computer Science and a proven interest in Language Technology (incl. a strong background in formal linguistics).

-Result of TOEFL, IELTS or another acceptable test (see language requirements here); language abilities and practical application in studying or working;
+Result of TOEFL, IELTS, or another acceptable test (see language requirements here); language abilities and practical application in studying or working.

-Benefit potential for the students, how the student may profit from participating in the LCT program;
+Benefit potential for the students, how the student may profit from participating in the LCT program.

-- Motivation of the student for wanting to participate in the LCT program (expectations, own contribution).
+The motivation of the student for wanting to participate in the LCT program (expectations, own contribution).

 All criteria are equally weighted, except the English proficiency criterion, which is applied in case of otherwise equal ranking.